-Finally, here is the list of all important connections to other lines which you can raid for free with the JR Pass:
+Finally, here is the list of all important connections to other lines which you can ride for free with the JR Pass:

-- Chuo line: Tokyo Station – Shinjuku – Yoyogi
+- Chuo-Sobu line: Akihabara Station – Tokyo Station – Shinjuku – Yoyogi

-- Narita Express (to Narita Airport): Tokyo Station – Hamamatsucho – Shinagawa – Shibuya – Shinyuku – Ikebukuro
+- Narita Express (to Narita Airport): Tokyo Station – Hamamatsucho – Shinagawa – Shibuya – Shinjuku – Ikebukuro

 - Tokyo Monorail (to Haneda Airport): Hamamatsucho Station